The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 \subsubsection{Evaluation Protocol}

 We adhere to a unified evaluation protocol in our prior sampling experiments.
 We run $\num{10000}$ chains in parallel for $N$ iterations, all initialized with the same initial condition.
 The total number of iterations $N$ is selected such that a representative empirical marginal distribution---formed by taking marginal samples from all chains at a given iteration---does not change throughout the iterations $\ci{N/2}{N}$.
-The change is quantified through visual inspection of the empirical CDFs of the marginal distributions.
+The change is quantified through visual inspection of the empirical CDFs of the marginal distributions, which corresponds to achieving a predefined Wasserstein distance threshold.

 We rely on one-dimensional distributions as representative marginals for practical reasons since accurately evaluating statistical distances in high-dimensional spaces is computationally intractable, and storing the samples across the iterates for all chains becomes quickly infeasible\footnote{For instance, storing scalar samples in single-precision floating point format of $\num{10000}$ chains with $\num{10000}$ samples per chain requires already nearly 1/3 GB of memory.}.
 Details on how these representative marginals were chosen are provided in each experiment.